BigTij/Weather_Station/README.md

 It took me a while to realise i was using the wrong file.

-By: Jonathan Lussier
-Date: April 11th 2020
+By: Jonathan Lussier, April 11th 2020